 Both Professor Kwoka and the IRS filed motions for summary judgment.
 On September 28, 2018, the district court granted in part and denied in part summary judgment to Professor Kwoka.
 The court held neither exemption 3 nor exemption 6 justified the blanket withholding of the names of third-party requesters and the organizational affiliations of all requesters.
 The court’s opinion provided that the IRS should review the requested records and either produce them or justify individual redactions with sufficient detail to explain why either exemption was justified in that particular circumstance.

-Following the court’s summary judgment decision, the IRS disclosed much of the requested information.
+Following the court’s summary judgment decision, the IRS disclosed the vast majority of the requested information.
 The IRS’s productions following summary judgment are posted on this page.

 Kwoka moved for an award of attorney fees, which the court denied.
 Kwoka then appealed the denial of fees.